websight-io/docs/docs/docs/developers/development/page-editor/side-panel/index.md

 ![Side panel without the shadow field that's disallowed in this context](./images/side-panel-diff-panel.png)

 ### Example 2
 In this example, we're defining a completely separate layout and order for the two ways of editing to achieve an even better authoring experience.

+To accomplish this, we create a configuration of three tabs.
+The first two will only appear on the modal, while the third one will only appear on the side panel.
+The third tab includes all three fields that are available on the other two tabs.
+It allows the author to edit all the properties in the side panel in one tab but defines separation for the fields on the modal.

 ```json
 {